BrownBiomechanics/Autoscoper/README.md

 Autoscoper has been used for tracking the shoulder, spine, wrist, hip, knee, and ankle joints.

+_📣 Call for Collaboration_ We are actively soliciting investigators from across the world who perform skeletal motion tracking and are willing to join the effort to develop and assess SAM.
+We welcome academic and industry partners—learn more [here](https://autoscoperm.slicer.org/call-for-collaboration/).

 ## Installation

 Autoscoper is distributed through SlicerAutoscoperM (SAM), a free, open source and multi-platform 3D Slicer extension.
 To learn more about the relationship between Autoscoper and AutoscoperM, see https://autoscoperm.slicer.org/.